Kf-GaryNewport/Kf-GaryNewport.github.io/_posts/2019-03-04-StorageAccountEncryption.md

     * Need to grant wrapKey, unwrapKey privileges

 ## Data Encryption
 A key point to understand, the data itself is not encrypted with the key.
 Microsoft employs a two stage encryption process which involves a DEK (Data Encryption Key) and a KEK (Key Encryption Key).
-The DEK is generated when the storage account is created.
-The DEK is it self is encrypted with a key that Microsoft holds, Its this Microsoft key that can be replaced with the users own key.
+The DEK is generated when the storage account is created, and is used to encrypt the data.
+The DEK is it self is encrypted with a key that Microsoft holds (KEK), Its this Microsoft key that can be replaced with the users own key.

 ## Key Rotation
  This is currently under development by Microsoft.